Skip to main content

 Enactment date: Law number:

-Title: A Local Law to amend the New York city charter, in relation to the disbursement of a percentage of awards to non-profit organizations for contracts immediately upon registration by the comptroller
+Title: A Local Law to amend the New York city charter, in relation to the disbursement of a percentage of contract awards to non-profit organizations for human services upon registration by the comptroller

-Sponsors: Adrienne E. Adams, Althea V. Stevens, Julie Won, Justin L. Brannan, Farah N. Louis, Gale A. Brewer, Amanda Farías, Kamillah Hanks, Kevin C. Riley, Lincoln Restler, Shahana K. Hanif, Jennifer Gutiérrez, Chi A. Ossé, Carlina Rivera , Chris Banks, Eric Dinowitz, Rita C. Joseph, Lynn C. Schulman, Alexa Avilés, Sandra Ung, Tiffany Cabán, Linda Lee, Oswald Feliz
+Sponsors: Adrienne E. Adams, Althea V. Stevens, Julie Won, Justin L. Brannan, Farah N. Louis, Gale A. Brewer, Amanda Farías, Kamillah Hanks, Kevin C. Riley, Lincoln Restler, Shahana K. Hanif, Jennifer Gutiérrez, Chi A. Ossé, Chris Banks, Eric Dinowitz, Rita C. Joseph, Lynn C. Schulman, Alexa Avilés, Sandra Ung, Tiffany Cabán, Linda Lee, Oswald Feliz, Mercedes Narcisse, Carmen N. De La Rosa, Sandy Nurse

-Summary: This bill would require the Procurement Policy Board to promulgate rules requiring the immediate disbursement of 50 percent of the value of a non-profit contractor’s payment voucher for goods, services or construction as an advance upon registration by the Comptroller.
-It makes exceptions for specific contracts processed by the Department of Homeless Services for temporary housing assistance and any contracts processed by the Office of Criminal Justice, which would instead receive a 25 percent immediate advance and a 30 percent supplemental advance on January 1.
-The bill includes exemptions for state or federal contracts where advance payments conflict with state or federal law, and for contractors who failed to submit required invoices from the prior fiscal year.
+Summary: This bill would require immediate advance payment of 50 percent of the value of a non-profit contractor’s payment voucher as an advance upon registration by the comptroller.
+The bill excludes emergency contracts, specific contracts processed by the Department of Homeless Services for temporary housing assistance, any contracts processed by the Office of Criminal Justice, and residential foster care and emergency domestic violence contracts.
+The bill would also include exemptions for state and federal contracts where advance payments conflict with state or federal law, and would permit agencies to withhold advance payments from contractors who failed to submit required invoices for three or more consecutive months in the prior fiscal year due to contractor non-compliance rather than agency processing delays.
+It would also establish a reclamation process for agencies to recover advance funds when goods or services are not received or when the actual contract value is less than the amount of the advance

 Indexes: Agency Rule-making Required